Icon Starting and Configuring the ElevateDB Server

 edbsrvr.exe /install /name=MyServer /desc="My Server"

-When you want to start the named server instance as a service, you would simply just use the following from the command-line:
+When you want to start the named server instance as a Windows service, you would simply just use the following from the command-line:

 net start MyServer